babel/minify/packages/babel-plugin-minify-dead-code-elimination/README.md

 ## Options

-+ `keepFnames` - prevent plugin from removing function names.
++ `keepFnName` - prevent plugin from removing function name.
 Useful for code depending on `fn.name`
++ `keepFnArgs` - prevent plugin from removing function args.
+Useful for code depending on `fn.length`